Lodovico Castelvetro: Works

 His Poetica d'Aristotele vulgarizzata e sposta ("The Poetics of Aristotle translated in the Vulgar Language and commented on") was called the most famous Italian Renaissance commentary on Aristotle's Poetics.

-The Roman inquisition became a force in Modena during the papacy of Pope Paul IV, who opposed the softer policy exercised by Bishop Foscari and his patron, Cardinal Giovanni Morone.
-Foscari had not favored the persecution of individuals like Gadaldino; Bonifacio and Filippo Valentini; and Castelvetro.
-The latter's supposed involvement in translation of Protestant texts caused him trouble with the Church.
-He was labelled a heretic in 1557, and by 1560 had left Modena, and lived in exile from his native Italy (he was born near Modena).
 His Giunta, a commentary on the Prose della volgar lingua by Pietro Bembo, is one of the earlier texts on Italian grammar, and linguistics in general; his contemporaries objected to him that his theories were a little too philosophical for their time.
+After Castelvetro's Poetics (Vienna, 1570) his best-known work is a commentary on the Italian poems of Petrarch: Le Rime del Petrarca brevemente sposte, Basel, 1582.